bootchk/testGimpExportImport/readme.md

 You can amp up (add layers, etc.) the test image to test harder.
 Each test starts with the image open when you invoke the plugin.
-I usually use as the starting image a new image, all white.
+I usually use a File>New image as the starting image.

+You can also use this in other stress tests, it creates many images.
+For example, stress test memory or file space.

 Automates what you can otherwise do interactively using the Gimp GUI.
 It iterates over the image file formats of Gimp.